my1396/R-Notes/docs/0100-RStudio.md

     <img src="images/chunk output in console.png" width="60%" />

-- To add comments to a function, you can type “Roxygen comment” into the Command Palette (shift+cmd+P) while the cursor is in a function and it will automatically add a template structure for writing a comment about your function.
+- To add comments to a function, you can type “**Roxygen comment**” into the Command Palette (shift+cmd+P) while the cursor is in a function and it will automatically add a template structure for writing a comment about your function.

   Keyboard shortcut: shift+opt+cmd+R